ktakashi/sagittarius-scheme/README.md

 This is a free Scheme implementation, mostly supporting the R6RS specification.

+The official site is hosted on [Google Code](http://code.google.com/p/sagittarius-scheme).

+The license is same as MIT license.
+See a Copyright file.

 # How to build and install?
 Sagittarius uses CMake for its building infrastructure.
 If you do not have it on your platform, please install it.